SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 3. Audit current campaigns and identify gaps

-4. Build targeted campaigns for each lifecycle step
+4. Build targeted campaigns for each lifecycle step, including tailored strategies for existing customers to boost retention and encourage upselling

 5. Automate workflows with best-fit tools